Layyser/Whisper/README.md

 cloudflared login
 ```

+## Setup the public address
+If you don't have your exposed IP:
 ```{bash}
 # Create a temporary tunnel.
 This command will output the address of your backend, modify your frontend to point to this address
 cloudflared tunnel --url http://localhost:8080
 ```

-To build and run,
+## Run the container
 ```{bash}
 docker compose up --build
 ```

-Ideally, we should automate this process
+Ideally, we should automate this process to setup and run the container with the modified frontend.

 Access to the frontend in: